Bhagya-vishwakarma-29/TimeTable/README.md

 **Q: What should I do if the script fails to run?**

-- A: Ensure `combined.xlsx` and `Rooms.csv` are in the project directory with the correct format.
+- A: Ensure `combined.csv` and `rooms.csv` are in the project directory with the correct format.
 Check that all dependencies (`pandas`, `openpyxl`) are installed.
 Review the terminal error message for details.

 **Q: What if some courses are unscheduled?**